Starsky and Hutch on Playboy Island

 Starsky and Hutch on Playboy Island is a 1977 television crime film directed by George McCowan and starring David Soul and Paul Michael Glaser.
-It was split into 2 parts as the first two episodes of season 3 of the Starsky and Hutch TV series.
+It was split into 2 parts as the first two episodes of season 3 of the Starsky & Hutch TV series.

 Premise

 Starsky and Hutch investigate a series of murders among the delegates for a convention, which takes place on a tropical island.